Prescott College Study Abroad Programs

-Current on-campus undergraduate international work that emphasizes these themes includes:
+Current resident undergraduate international work that emphasizes these themes includes:

 - Programs of the Kino Bay Center consisting of a variety of cultural and environmental studies courses, a graduate fellows program, and an environmental education program – through which a 30 year relationship has been established with the local Seri and Mexican communities and with researchers throughout the region

 - Summer field studies programs in Kenya, through which Prescott College has built a close collaboration with the Maasai community over the past seven years

 - Summer programs in Latin America, and Nepal and other field courses in Bolivia, Norway, and Costa Rica, and on the US/Mexico Border.
 All of these courses work within a shared range of issues that emphasize the relationship between environmental issues such as conservation, climate change, agroecology, sustainable livelihoods and the political and economic realities and rights of communities.